Acciona: Sustainability indexes

 Acciona obtained the distinctive RobecoSAM Silver Class 2015 in the Electric Utilities sector under the Sustainability Yearbook 2015 for its best practices in sustainability.
 It has also been included in the CDP Climate Leadership Index 2014 Performance index, which lists the 187 world companies that have received the highest rating for its performance in the fight against climate change.

 Major projects

 Major projects involving the company include the Torre Europa completed in 1985, the Ting Kau Bridge in Hong Kong completed in 1998, the Gare do Oriente in Lisbon completed in 1998, El Museu de les Ciències Príncipe Felipe completed in 2000, the German Chancellery completed in 2001, the King Abdullah University Hospital completed in 2002, the Alqueva Dam completed in 2002, and the El Palau de les Arts Reina Sofía completed in 2005.

 As part of a Public Private Partnership with the New South Wales State Government, Acciona was responsible for delivering the infrastructure for the Sydney CBD and South East Light Rail project which was completed in April 2020.
 Acciona is suing the government seeking $1.1 billion in additional funding, claiming the government minimized the amount of subterranean utility works that would be required.

-Another Public Private Partnership has been signed with the São Paulo State Government under which Acciona will undertake the construction works for and operate Line 6-Orange of São Paulo Metro which is due to be completed in 2024.
+Another Public Private Partnership has been signed with the São Paulo State Government under which Acciona undertook the construction works for and operate São Paulo Metro Line 6-Orange which is due to be partially opened in 2026.

-In January 2018 Acciona signed a EUR 100 million loan with the European Investment Bank.
+In January 2018 Acciona signed a 100 million euros loan with the European Investment Bank.
 The European Fund for Strategic Investments is a European Union initiative designed to provide financial support for innovative companies.
 EFSI works with companies which are considered risky because their untested technologies or have products with a limited track record.
 Acciona will use the loan to expand its research in renewable energy, infrastructure, water and digitalisation to increase efficiency in the construction and operation of its electricity-generation plants.
 It will also develop sustainable biological water treatment and purification processes and develop ways to recycle waste and in building environmentally friendly infrastructure.

 The company is testing prefabricated components which are lighter and less expensive to transport whilst maintaining high strength.
 Acciona built the first lighthouse in the world constructed of prefabricated products, in Valencia, Spain.

-In August 2022, the company won a contract worth about 485 million euros for the Victoria Park-Canning Level Crossing Removal Project to upgrade the Armadale line in Perth, Australia.
+In August 2022, the company won a contract worth about 485 million euros for the Victoria Park-Canning Level Crossing Removal Project to upgrade the Armadale line in Perth, Western Australia.
 This involved eliminating six level crossings along the train line and rebuilding five stations.